MacHeathz/RunAnalysis/CodeBook.md

 ---

 ## Project Description
 This is my submission for the Course Project in the Getting and Cleaning Data course on Cousera.
-The assignment was to write a script plus documentation for tidying a dataset consisting of measurements of phone gyroscope and acceleration sensors while test subjects were conducting several activities.
+The assignment was to write a script plus documentation (readme and codebook files) for tidying a dataset consisting of measurements of phone gyroscope and acceleration sensors while test subjects were conducting several activities.

 ##Study design and data processing